IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ### Overview

 This research for EquiSphere assessed employee perceptions of **Diversity, Equity & Inclusion (DEI)** across five core domains to define the organizational **equity gap**.
-It used a quantitative approach with $N=60$ employee responses and statistical validation (T-tests.
+It used a quantitative approach with $N=60$ employee responses and statistical validation (T-tests).

 ### Key Findings